 - If the person is already familiar with the QWERTY layout, changing may cause more stress and slowness for a while.

 - If the person has to use more than one computer, or uses a tablet or phone as well as a computer, can the alternative be available on all keyboards they use?
 If not, will they be able to cope with switching?

 - Will helpers, educators, assistants, etc., be able to support the keyboard or keyboard layout the person uses, if wanted?

 - If you are considering purchasing a new keyboard, try to get a trial first to make sure it’s really worth the money.
 Specialist keyboards are expensive!

-That said, I switched from using an ordinary keyboard to using the Kinesis Advantage ergonomic keyboard with the Dvorak keyboard layout.
-For about a month it was insanely frustrating as I couldn't do as much as previously while I was still learning, but I was motivated enough to stick with it.
-Once I got used to the change, it made my typing faster to type and caused me significantly less pain, so I could spend more time per day typing before the pain would make me stop - it was definitely something that was worth the month of frustration and I still use the Kinesis Advantage keyboard and Dvorak layout today.
+Many years ago, I switched from using an ordinary keyboard to using the Kinesis Advantage ergonomic keyboard with the Dvorak keyboard layout.
+For about a month it was insanely frustrating as I couldn’t do as much as previously while I was still learning, but I was motivated enough to stick with it.
+Once I got used to the change, it made my typing faster to type and caused me significantly less pain, so I could spend more time per day typing before the pain would make me stop.
+It was definitely something that was worth the month of frustration and I still use the Kinesis Advantage keyboard and Dvorak layout today.